The City of Lacey is accepting applications for an intern position in the Water Resources Division of our Public Works Department.

 Work with professionals who can take your classroom experience and adapt it to the workplace.

 Working hours are generally between 8:00 a.m. and 5:00 p.m., up to a maximum of 16 hours per week.
-Chosen work hours are flexible based on student's class schedule.
+Chosen work hours are flexible based on the student's class schedule.

 Currently enrolled in a post-secondary educational program leading to an undergraduate or graduate degree.